-Chocolate Fudge Cake Recipe: A Delicious Dessert Cake to Celebrate any Birthday or Special Occasion
+Chocolate Fudge Cake Recipe: A Delicious Dessert Cake to Celebrate A Birthday or A Special Occasion

 This deliciously scrumptious Chocolate Fudge Cake Recipe is not for the faint hearted.
 This cake is seriously good and certainly won't help with any faddy diet.
 If you're trying to fit into that little black dress: look away now... however if you're more interested in wooing the Easter Bunny or even Santa Claus, then I have good news: you're on the right page!
 Indulge people :)

 This silicone bakeware set is ideal: no fuss and easy to clean

 I use Cadburys drinking chocolate as I find it gives the cake a lovely moist texture; the flavor is rich but not too heavy.